kristerhedfors/touchfs/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+The context-aware file generation pattern described here is now published prior art and cannot be patented.
+Like the touch screen revolution before it, this fundamental pattern is now free for everyone to use, share, and build upon.